Notification of financial benchmark reforms

 - EUR (Euro).

-The USD (US Dollar) will discontinue as a benchmark from June 2023.
+The USD (US Dollar) was discontinued as a benchmark from June 2023.

 FX Global Code of Conduct